 by G. Jack Urso

 Interspersed with the commercials are a couple “special messages” from Mego, presumably to retail and media outlets, promising “better promotions and big profits” for the 1973 toy line (at 3:30 and 7:17).
-These were never broadcast, but for those interested in advertising or public relations it gives an interesting look into how national companies promoted themselves 40-plus years ago.
+While the commercials in this video were seen on TV, this particular compilation is a direct-to-retailer release, so some segments are only available in this production.
+For those interested in advertising or public relations, it gives a look into how national companies promoted themselves in the 1970s.

 Some of these commercials don’t translate too well 40 years later, such as the promo for the unfortunately named Ball Buster game (37:25), which definitely falls under the “what were they thinking of” category.
 Mego also produced other items that remind us of the limitations of 1970s-era technology, like the Star Trekulator (36:48) which was the size of a notebook and could only add, subtract, multiply, and divide.
 There were, in fact, a whole range of Star Trek electronic toys (starting at 29:50), some of which I owned as a child.
 With complete lines of action figures and playsets, games, and electronic toys, Mego's broad span of products shows a company interested in imagination and innovation.
 Unfortunately, after stellar sales in the 1970s, the company's investment in electronic toys did not pay off as they expected and Mego was out of business by 1983.

 UPDATE JULY 2018: Recently, Mego has reemerged under the leadership of Marty Abrams, chairman of the original Mego Corporation, and has begun releasing updated versions of its old action figure line as well as new figures, so get them now while supplies last!

 Wish I had one of those Mego Action figures.
 These can be an amazing gift item for a collector and geek like me.
 Amazing share indeedReplyDelete